ulkas/awesome-peercoin/README.md

 * [The Evolution of Blockchain Governance](https://github.com/slentzen/awesome-peercoin) - Making a better way to organize decentralized projects for the future.
 * [Pay-2-Script-Hash](https://medium.com/@hrobeers/p2sh-bitcoin-script-puzzle-explained-26c8cb03ff90) - An explanation of how P2SH works in cryptocurrencies.

+### Research articles

+* [On Stake and Consensus](https://download.wpsoftware.net/bitcoin/pos.pdf) - Comparing PoS to PoW as a consensus algorithm.
+* [Cryptocurrencies without Proof of Work](https://arxiv.org/pdf/1406.5694.pdf) - How PoS can help mitigate the security issues with PoS coins.
+* [Challenges for Bitcoin and cryptocurrencies](http://www.ieee-security.org/TC/SP2015/papers-archived/6949a104.pdf) - An analysis of the security concerns for PoS only coins.
+* [Majority is not enough: Bitcoin mining is vulnerable](https://arxiv.org/pdf/1311.0243v1.pdf) - Research shows that one can compromise Bitcoins network with less than 51% of the hashing power.

 ## Programming